-- Take a tour of the school building. - Discuss the characteristics of the school neighborhood - Provide details around school enrollment, demographics, class size, etc. - Articulate the rules, regulations and practices of the school; share the school's mission, as well as the services and programs that are provided. - Outline staff procedures for yard duty, photocopying, study hall, supplies, audio-visual equipment. - Discuss the level of parent-involvement at the school (e.g. volunteer programs, organizations) - Share policies around emergencies, confidentiality, reporting.
+- Discuss the characteristics of the school neighborhood. - Provide details around school enrollment, demographics, class size, - Articulate the rules, regulations and practices of the school; share the school's mission, as well as the services and programs that are provided. - When back on campus, outline staff procedures for yard duty, photocopying, study hall, supplies, audio-visual equipment. - Discuss the level of parent-involvement at the school (e.g. volunteer programs, organizations) - Share policies around emergencies, confidentiality, reporting.